mobizt/ESP_SSLClient/README.md

 # ESP SSLClient

-The upgradable SSL Client for ESP8266 and ESP32 that supports many network interfaces e.g., WiFiClient, EthernetClient, GSMClient.
+The upgradable SSL Client for ESP8266, ESP32 and and Raspberry Pi (Arduino RP2040) that supports external network interfaces e.g., WiFiClient, EthernetClient, and GSMClient.

 This library is able to use in SMTP and IMAP applications and library with STARTTLS command.

-This library is reliable and stable SSL Client for ESP32 and ESP8266 that is suitable for large data transmission via any slow speed SPI Arduino Network Interface device.

 The Arduino Client library buffer size should be large enough (1k or more) for transporting SSL data.

+The RP2040 boards can be used by installing Arduino-Pico SDK from Earle F. Philhower https://github.com/earlephilhower/arduino-pico

 ## Basic Usage
 ```cpp